gravyboat/bulkeats/content/Meals/swedishmeatballslop.rst

 Swedish meatball slop as I like to call it just deconstructs the idea of meatballs to make the meal easier to prepare and make in large quantities.
-It's a one pan dish, though you will need a few containers
+It's a one pan dish, though you will need a few containers.

 .. image:: images/swedishmeatballslop_large.jpg
     :alt: Swedish Meatball Slop